HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 [FOAF](http://xmlns.com/foaf/spec/) is a linked data dictionary of people-related terms, created in the early-2000s.
 It can be used to describing _people_, _groups_ and _documents_.

-FOAF uses W3C's RDF syntax and in its [original introduction](https://web.archive.org/web/20140331104046/http://www.foaf-project.org/original-intro) was explained as follows:
+FOAF uses W3C's RDF syntax and in its <a hreflang="en" href="https://web.archive.org/web/20140331104046/http://www.foaf-project.org/original-intro">original introduction</a> was explained as follows:

 <p class="note">"Consider a Web of inter-related home pages, each describing things of interest to a group of friends.
 Each new home page that appears on the Web tells the world something new, providing factoids and gossip that make the Web a mine of disconnected snippets of information.
 FOAF provides a way to make sense of all this."</p>